LakeinLove/Mage-The-Awakening/Mage Society/Orders/Free Council.md

 ## Humanity is Magical

-Magic exists in the Fallen World, like a tree stunted by the Abyss, growing ever upward to touch the Supernal.
+Magic exists in the Fallen World, like a tree stunted by [[The Abyss]], growing ever upward to touch the Supernal.
 The Awakened have always been sensitive to the spirit of an age, and the modern age is one of power and promise.
 All of humanity’s knowledge can be held in a pocket, while revolutions are given wings by invisible birds.\
 Mathematicians and theoretical scientists grasp the fundamental nature of reality, straining against the impossible.
 The Fallen World is a chain on human souls, but any chain can be reforged into a key…or a sword.

 Upheaval and innovation lead to occult [[Wisdom]]: This is the basis of the Council of Free Assemblies, an Order comprised of modern idealists and ancient rebels united by a shared love of humanity and the belief that the traditions of the Fallen World hold a place equal to the Supernal.
 Geniuses, rebels, malcontents — all have places within Assemblies, fostering a flourishing idealism tempered by practical iconoclasm.

-Larger and more varied than all other Orders, Libertine sancta ring with competing voices of anarchists, free-market capitalists, and doctrinaire demagogues.
+Larger and more varied than all other Orders, Libertine [[Sancta]] ring with competing voices of anarchists, free-market capitalists, and doctrinaire demagogues.
 Ancient Legacies and formerly-Nameless societies that predate the Diamond share a table with cutting-edge technomancers, bound by the Libertine Creed and a vision of the future.

-**Mages join the Libertines** when they want to fight for Sleepers and democracy, when they find more value in the works of modern-day humanity than those of ancient mages, when they’re deeply invested in a Sleeper magical culture.
+**Mages join the Libertines** when they want to fight for [[Sleepers]] and democracy, when they find more value in the works of modern-day humanity than those of ancient mages, when they’re deeply invested in a [[Sleepers|Sleeper]] magical culture.

 ## Core Beliefs